 After graduating from college, I moved to Tulsa, OK and eventually opened my own gym, Callaway Cheernastics & Fitness Center (CCFC) from 1993 – 2003.
 We had the largest Coed All Star program in Oklahoma, The Wolf Pack, and I created the first Coed Stunt Class in Oklahoma.
 My students were recruited by colleges across the country!
 For several years, half of TVCC & half of OSU were my kids.
 During that period, I was approached by American Cheerleader Magazine to become their Tumbling & Stunt Editor for that magazine and their coaches magazine CheerBiz.
 I wrote for 10 years, until they were bought out by Varsity in 2012.
 I was recommended by the owners of Top Gun in Florida to become a competition judge, and then was requested to speak at Coaches Conferences across the US and in Canada on how to coach tumbling and stunts.

 I sold my gym in 2003 and moved back to Texas.
 I was burned out on the all star industry.
 I did not like the direction it was going.
 I basically took a sabbatical and traveled the world to coach.
 1st stop, the Palace Crystals in England.
-After 12 years, I still fly up every other year and it’s like visiting family.
+For 12 years, I flew up and it was like visiting family.
 In 2013 & 2015, I took my son Cameron to help coach.
 Next stop the Valley Stars in BC, Canada.
-I haven’t been up in a few years, but I do miss the girls and probably the best chicken wings I’ve ever had at Wings in Abbotsford, BC.
-I was also making regular visits to Seattle, WA to work with Galaxy / South Elite All Stars & Portland, OR to work with West Coast Extreme.
+I was flying up almost monthly for a couple of years.
+I do miss the coaches and the girls and probably the best chicken wings I’ve ever had in my life at Wings in Abbotsford, BC.
+I also made monthly visits to Seattle, WA to work with Galaxy / South Elite All Stars & Portland, OR to work with West Coast Extreme.

 In 2008, I received a phone call at 3 am from a girl named Hyo.
 She was the head cheerleader for the cheer team at Cheong Shim Academy in South Korea.
 They basically got the run around from a previous choreographer and wanted me to fly up and train them for Worlds.
 After it’s all said and done, I flew up for two weeks, had 20 hours to train them, choreograph, and clean up.
 We then flew straight to Orlando for Worlds.
 I had a level 1 team in a level 5 competition and had the time of my life!
 I was so proud of those girls!
 They had no expectation of winning, but if they went, it would make it easier to get corporate sponsorship for future teams.
 By default, the top 3 teams from each country made it to finals, therefore the South Koreans qualified for finals!
 They got 15th out of 22 teams, beating out my Canadian team.
 They came home rock stars!

 I flew back 2 more times to work with them, and was introduced to the Korean Cheerleading Association.
 They gave me a tour of Seoul and asked if I would help them build up cheerleading in their country.
 Believe me, I almost moved to South Korea, but had to decline because my wife and I just gave birth to triplets!
 I made friends with some of the professors at Cheong Shim (some of the smartest people I know) and still keep up with the kids on Facebook.
-Hyo went on to cheer at MIT.
+Hyo went on to cheer at MIT, and has chosen to stay in America!

 After moving back home to Texas, I worked at various gyms and started judging and traveling more and more.
 In 2010, I was approached by the FieldhouseUSA to open a gym.
 I decided then that I wanted it to be all about the kids and their skill development.
-As an all star coach, it’s all about the choreography & the trophy and not about the individual kids.
+As an all star coach, it’s all about the choreography & the trophy and not as much about the individual kids.
 I didn’t want to be that coach anymore.
 In 2015 we left the Fieldhouse and expanded.
+As of September 2020, we have expanded into a new gym!

-In 2013, a friend from the past asked me to fly to Southern Spain to coach the 6 time European Champions on a military base in Rota, Spain.
+In 2013, a friend from the past asked me to fly to Southern Spain to coach her students on the US Naval base in Rota, Spain.
+(If you saw the movie Pitch Perfect III, that military base!)
 I took my son Cameron to coach, and my daughter Chloe & step son Trevor for their first trip overseas.
 Wow what a trip!
-My kids made some friends for life, we toured Sevilla & Cadiz, got their senior pics taken in a castle in Sevilla (um BLAM!), had dinner & Thanksgiving in the base commander’s home, & were given a tour of the airfield from the Air Force Southern Command.
+My kids made some friends for life, we toured Sevilla & Cadiz, got their senior pics taken in a castle in Sevilla (um BLAM!), had dinner & Thanksgiving in the base commander’s home, & were given a tour of the airfield from US Air Force Southern Command.
 For 2 hours he spoke to my kids in the back of a C5 on his story & what the kids wanted to do with their life and career.
+To date, I have spent 8 Thanksgivings in Spain with our military and their families.
+The team has won 13 All Europe Championships!

 The biggest complaint about cheer gyms is that they rush the skills, skipping proper skill progression and technique.
 The coaches are more interested in the team kids & harass the class kids to be on their competition teams.
 There is a huge difference between school cheer and competition cheer.
 Some competition cheer coaches never cheered a day in their life, and are now coaching school teams and teaching them improperly.
 The biggest complaint about gymnastics gyms is that they move too slow, and are constantly changing coaches.
 The classes are sometimes taught by a parent trying to help pay for their child’s tuition.
 I will say that I agree more with the gymnastics philosophy, but a true gymnast works out 3 – 5 days a week for 3 – 5 hours a day.
 Class kids come in only 1 or 2 hours a week and have to be taught differently.
 The biggest complaint about dance studios is that they don’t have the proper equipment or knowledge on how to safely teach tumbling / acro skills.